insin/nwb/docs/guides/ReactComponents.md

 Pass flags when running the build to toggle certain features off.

 > Add feature toggle flags to the `"build"` script in `package.json` if you always want to use them.
+>
+> You can also pass flags to the `npm run build` command if you just want to try them out.
+>
+> You need to pass a `--` argument to indicate all additional arguments should be passed to the command itself, for example:
+>
+> ```sh
+> npm run build -- --no-demo
+> ```

+#### `--copy-files`

+Enables copying of any non-JavaScript files present in `src/` when transpiling to `lib/` and `es/` during a build.

+This is a quick (and dirty - please [create an issue](https://github.com/insin/nwb/issues/new) if there are better ways nwb could help you distribute CSS) hack if you're publishing components which import CSS co-located in `src/` and expect users to have Webpack configured to handle this.

+> **Note:** This feature is [implemented by Babel](https://babeljs.io/docs/usage/cli/#babel-copy-files), If you disable both CommonJS and ES Module builds, Babel won't be called and nothing will be copied.

+> **Note:** The default `package.json` [`"files"` config](https://docs.npmjs.com/files/package.json#files) for a `react-component` project will also publish a top-level `css/` directory to npm if present - consider using relative requires to this directory if you want to avoid publishing duplicated CSS in `lib/` and `es/`.

 #### `--no-demo`